vareversat/digicert_exporter/README.md

 1) A valid Digicert account **and** create an API key [here](https://www.digicert.com/secure/automation/api-keys/) with the **View Only** permission

-Tips : if you run the exporter with the flag `--digicert.url=""`, the Digicert API response will be mocked (via mock.json file).
-So no API calls will be initiated ;)

 2) **One of** these tool chains :
     - **Docker** (if you run only docker commands)
     - **Go v1.22** with **Make**  (if you prefer run Make & Go commands)